 Caffeine it is many forms (coffee, tea, soft drinks, energy drinks) wake us up and sit beside us in the car and at our desks.
 We meet for coffee, have coffee breaks, and go to special shops and wait in long lines to get a cup.
+Throughout history, the use of caffeine has amped up our concentration and our productivity, and there are studies that show that caffeine may improve mental and physical performance to some degree.

 And like any chocolate lover will tell you, it is especially wonderful when caffeine is mixed with sugar.
 Sugar is featured in most of our celebrations.
 It shows up in Christmas cookies and stockings, in Valentine's day chocolates and candy hearts, in cakes at birthdays and weddings, and in Easter baskets.
 When I was a child, the ultimate candy event was always trick-or-treating on Halloween.
 Running house to house in the dark to gather up candy from strangers was like having manna rain down from heaven.

 What's Spirituality Got to Do With It?